zjzsliyang/DeveloperHit/README.md

   Zhihu may be the biggest Q&A community in China.
 We will write a backend with RESTful API, which providing some program-related topic content.

 The frontend will integrate lastest and hot information in a list for users.
-And I plan to implement it on  Web and iOS platform.
+And I plan to implement it on  Web, iOS and Android platform.